nushell/nushell.github.io/book/style_guide.md

 ### Defaults

-- **Always** assume that by default no spaces or tabs allowed, but the following rules define where they are allowed.
+- **It's recommended to** assume that by default no spaces or tabs allowed, but the following rules define where they are allowed.

 ### Basic

-- **Always** put one space before and after pipe `|` symbol, commands, subcommands, their options and arguments.
+- **It's recommended to** put one space before and after pipe `|` symbol, commands, subcommands, their options and arguments.

 Correct: